Averages and nonvanishing of central values of triple product $L$-functions: Acknowledgements

 \section{Acknowledgements}

-This paper contains the main result of the author's doctoral dissertation at CUNY the Graduate Center.
+This paper contains the main result of the author's doctoral dissertation \cite{guan2020averages} at CUNY the Graduate Center.
+The cases with weight larger than 4 are completed during his time at Shandong University, while the author was supported by the National Key Research and Development Program of China (No. 2021YFA1000700).

 The author would like to thank his advisor, Professor Brooke Feigon for her patient guidance and encouragement, without whom the completion of this work would not have been possible.
-The author is also thankful to Shih--Yu Chen, Bingrong Huang, Peter Humphries, Yiannis Sakellaridis, and Liyang Yang for many helpful discussions and comments regarding this work.
+The author is also thankful to Shih--Yu Chen, Bingrong Huang, Peter Humphries, Krzysztof Klosin, Carlos Moreno, Yiannis Sakellaridis, Lawrence Vu, and Liyang Yang for many helpful discussions and comments regarding this work.
+At last the author thanks the anonymous referees for making very detailed and helpful comments on an earlier version which led to improvement of the exposition.